The Best Flea Treatment for Cats

 - Sentry Capguard

 Our Picks for the Best Flea Treatment for Cats

 Frontline Plus for Cats is our favorite spot-on treatment.
 One monthy applications kills more types of pest than any other spot-on.
 That includes all stages of fleas — eggs, larvae, pupae, and adults — as well as ticks and chewing lice.
 Frontline starts killing fleas within four hours after application and kills 100% of fleas within 12.

 Application was easy too; Frontline uses a long, clear, snap-off applicator tip that’s easy to open with your cat in tow.
 By comparison, Sentry Fiproguard Plus and PetArmor Plus require scissors, and some of the liquid leaked out onto our scissors each time we cut them open — we had to take extra caution to make sure it didn’t leave a residue on our hands.
 After application, you should keep children and other pets away from your cat for at least 24 hours while the product dries.

 Another Option for Long-Haired Cats We like Catego’s long, space-age applicator tip, ideal for long-haired cats.
 It was the easiest to apply, but it cost twice as much as Frontline and can’t be used on pregnant, nursing, elderly, or disabled cats.

 Each application kills and prevents fleas and ticks for a month and prevents fleas for almost twice as long — up to six weeks.
 Because spot-on medications are waterproof and absorb into the skin after 48 hours, they’re good options for cats that like the outdoors, and you don’t have to reapply after your furry friend gets wet.

-From right to left: Frontline Plus, Catego, Sentry Fiproguard Plus, PetArmor Plus
+From left to right: Frontline Plus, Catego, Sentry Fiproguard Plus, PetArmor Plus